gomezdj/exersomes/README.md

-# ExerkineNet
+# Exersomes
-ExerkineNet is a nucleotide sequence generation tool focused on generating RNA sequences related to exercise-induced exerkines, ligands, and receptors.
-Using state-of-the-art models, such as GPT-4, this project aims to facilitate the exploration and generation of biologically relevant RNA sequences that could aid in understanding gene expression during physical activity.
-ExerkineNet generates exerkines from bulk RNA-seq, ATAC-seq, Global Proteomics, Metabolites &amp; Lipidomics, and Immunoassays.
-ExerkineNet is tailored to include the essential details concerning your RNA sequence generation work using a transformer model like GPT-4:
+Exersomes is a nucleotide sequence generation tool focused on generating RNA sequences related to exercise-induced exerkines, ligands, and receptors.
+Using bioinformatics, this project aims to facilitate the exploration and generation of biologically relevant RNA sequences that could aid in understanding gene expression during physical activity.
+Exersomes generates exerkines, ligands, and receptors.
+ExerkineNet is tailored to include the essential details concerning your RNA sequence generation work using a transformer model or VAE:

 ## Table of Contents
 - [Features](#features)